Joint Center Denounces Executive Order to Dismantle the Department of Education

 The Wealth Agenda: Seizing the Moment for Black Economic Advancement

-This convening will serve as a platform to highlight critical issues and solutions at the intersection of economic mobility, tax reform, and green economy access, and will be a critical opportunity to bring together policymakers, experts, and advocates to develop actionable strategies for advancing Black economic mobility and wealth creation.
+The convening served as a platform to highlight critical issues and solutions at the intersection of economic mobility, tax reform, and green economy access.

 Each month, the Joint Center analyzes the employment numbers from the Bureau of Labor Statistics and showcases what the numbers mean for Black workers.